eclipse-ibeji/freyja/docs/design/README.md

 ### Signal Store

 The signal store is the core component responsible for managing signal values.
-The signal store is considered the source of truth for which signals should be emitted, how they should be emitted, and what the most up-to-date value is for each signal.
+The signal store is considered to be the source of truth for which signals should be emitted, how they should be emitted, and what the most up-to-date value is for each signal.
 Each other core component interfaces with the signal store in some way to track, read, and write signal values.

-Note that the signal store is not intended to be a complete mirror of the vehicle signal state, but rather tracks only the signals of interest to Freyja's other core components.
+Note that the signal store is not intended to be a complete mirror of the vehicle signal state, but rather tracks only the signals of interest to Freyja.

 ### External Interfaces